SabotageAndi/docs/docs/core/preview3/tools/dotnet-run.md

 For more information about the `dotnet` driver, see the [.NET Core Command Line Tools (CLI)](index.md) topic.

-It is important to note that `dotnet run` command is not intended for production use because it will resolve all of the application's dependencies, apart from the shared runtime, from the NuGet cache on the machine where it is ran.
-In order to get a production ready deployment, please use the [`dotnet publish`](dotnet-publish.md) command.
-For more information on .NET Core application deployment, please refer to the [.NET Core Application Deployment](../deploying/index.md) document.
+In order to run the application, the `dotnet run` command resolved the dependencies of the application that are outside of the shared runtime from the NuGet cache.
+Given this, it is not reccomended to use this command to run applications in production.
+Instead, you should [create a deployment](../deploying/index.md) using [`dotnet publish`](dotnet-publish.md) command and use that in production.

 ## Options